-What happens if the proposal contravenes an encumbrance on title?
+What happens if the proposal contravenes an encumbrance on

 Encumbrances may affect or limit your proposal or prevent it from proceeding.
-Section 61(4) of the Planning and Environment Act 1987 for example, prevents granting of a permit if it would result in a breach of a registered restrictive covenant.
-If the proposal contravenes any encumbrance, contact council for advice on how to proceed.
+Section 61(4) of the Planning and Environment Act 1987 for example, prevents a Council from granting a permit if it would result in a breach of a registered restrictive covenant.
+If the proposal contravenes any encumbrance, contact the Council for advice on how to proceed.